muldon/CROKAGE-replication-package/README.md

 ### Input / Output
 - Input: API related query in natural language.
-- Output: A summary about the API usage (Java APIs) with examples in form of code snippets and explanations.
+- Output: Code examples containing explanations

 ### How
-CROKAGE receives as input an API related query in natural language and uses text retrieval models combined together and three state-of-art API recommender tools to retrieve the most related SO answers to that query, sorted by relevance.
+CROKAGE receives as input an API related query in natural language and uses text retrieval models combined together and three state-of-art API recommender tools to retrieve the most related Stack Overflow answers to that query, sorted by relevance.
 CROKAGE then uses natural language processing to extract the code and relevant sentences to compose a summary containing the solution for the query.

 ### Features and comparison with other state-of-art works (AnswerBot and BIKER)
 - [AnswerBot](https://dl.acm.org/citation.cfm?id=3155650) is limited as it does not provide code.